PeterPawn/YourFritz/reported_threats/460241/README.md

 ## Available fixes / solutions

+Partially fixed since 06.80 ... see above for the reason, why I call it a "partial fix".
-Not fixed until the time of this writing.
+~~Not fixed until the time of this writing. ~~

 The vendor confirmed the vulnerability (see timeline below) and announced a fix for the next major release, expected in Q3 2016.

-No attempt to fix it really is visible so far.
+~~No attempt to fix it really is visible so far.~~

 ## CVE